GeoffCox/sterling-svelte/src/routes/(app)/topics/theme/+page.md

 | Link       | ghost       | removes the underline until hovered over                                  |
 | Link       | undecorated | removes the underline entirely                                            |

-\* colorful is supported by Button, Callout, Checkbox, Dropdown, Input, Label, Link, Radio, Slider, Switch, Tab, and TextArea.

-\* composed is supported by Dropdown, Input, List, Select, Slider, and Tree.

-# Custom styles and themes
+## Custom Theming

 You can define CSS in your application using any CSS framework you like (e.g. LESS, SASS, Tailwind, Bootstrap).

-1. Inspect the CSS files in sterling-svelte to the class names you should use in your selectors.
-2. Inspect the HTML of the component either through the source code or inspecting the component in the browser.
-3. Author your own CSS and include it after the Sterling Theme CSS.
-4. Once it is how you like it, you can remove the Sterling Theme CSS.
+Then you can include it after the sterling theme, or replace the sterling theme.

+To figure out what selectors to put in your CSS, you can look at the component source, inspect the component's HTML, or use the sterling theme CSS as an example.

 For example, the base Button styles [here](https://github.com/GeoffCox/sterling-svelte/blob/main/src/lib/css/Button.base.css) demonstrate setting the default and state styles.